 I get a lot of emails from readers asking for an Excel Version of this spreadsheet so they can customize it for their needs.
 Guess what!?
 I've created that very thing just for you!
 The NEW and IMPROVED Excel version of our budget worksheet is not only customizable but also calculates the difference between your budget and actual spending.

 Enter up to four sources of income or add more rows if you need them.
-This customizable worksheet comes to you as a downloadable link in your email and all for just $1 buck.
+This customizable worksheet comes to you as a downloadable link in your email and it is FREE for you - but only for a limited time!

 Click the "Get Now" button below and you can be on your way to creating your best savings plan for you and your family!